Rayan-Sarieddine/paws/README.md

 -As a person looking to adopt a pet I want a platform where I can browse all the pets available for adoption so that I can choose my preference.
 -As a pet owner I want a platform where I can shop for my pet’s food and toys and get them delivered to me so that I can save time.
--As a shoper I want to be able to chat with someone to help me with my inquires so that I can choose the products I need for my pet.
+-As a shopper I want to be able to chat with someone to help me with my inquiries so that I can choose the products I need for my pet.
 -As a pet owner I want to be able to chat with someone who will be able to answer questions about my pet 24/7 so that I can keep my pet healthy and happy.
 -As a pet owner I want a tracker device to put on my dog’s collar so that I can track him on a portal if it gets lost.
 -As a pet owner who lost a pet I want a portal where I can search for my pet by uploading its image so that I can find it.
--As a person who found a lost pet I want a portal where I can report it so that It can be found
+-As a person who found a lost pet I want a portal where I can report it so that it can be found

 ### Admin Stories